Wylie's Baths: Heritage listing

 Wylie's Baths is one of a group of harbour and ocean swimming pools which have strong associations with an Australian swimming champion.
-Others include the Andrew (Boy) Charlton Pool in the Domain and the Dawn Fraser Swimming Pool in Balmain and the McIver Women's Baths in Coogee, the Lavender Bay Baths, now demolished (associated with the Cavill family).
+Others include the Andrew "Boy" Charlton Pool in The Domain and the Dawn Fraser Swimming Pool in Balmain, the Lavender Bay Baths, now demolished (associated with the Cavill family).

-Wylie's Baths is also associated with the architects, Allen Jack and Cottier, whose conservation work was awarded the 1995 Greenway Award for Conservation by the Royal Australian Institute of Architects.
+Wylie's Baths is also associated with the architects, Allen Jack+Cottier, whose conservation work was awarded the 1995 Greenway Award for Conservation by the Royal Australian Institute of Architects.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Wylie's Baths, located on the rocks at the southern end of Coogee Beach, makes use of a dramatic ocean setting.
 The raised timber boardwalk is architecturally striking and wraps around the rock face on two sides.
 It offers uninterrupted views across the water and rocks to Coogee Beach.
 The baths are a popular swimming and picnic spot.

 The baths and the raised boardwalk are also very prominent and clearly visible from Coogee Beach.
 The baths have become a well-known Sydney landmark and closely identified with Coogee Beach as a holiday seaside destination.

 The baths, despite recent extensive conservation, survive as possibly the last intact example of a turn-of-the-century ocean swimming complex, complete with timber boardwalk, change rooms, kiosk and store.
 The raised boardwalk, in particular, is rare among Sydney ocean and harbour pools for its size and construction.
 It offers an ingenious design solution to the problem of providing amenities on a steep cliff face site and represents a good example of vernacular architecture.

 Wylie's Baths has also become a popular subject for amateur and professional photographers.
 Photographic studies typically feature the dramatic ocean setting, the stark architectural qualities of the wooden structures, and the nostalgic seaside appeal of the setting.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Wylie's Baths has social significance for the generations of Sydneysiders who have visited the baths since they opened in 1907.
 The baths are held in great affection for their associations with seaside holiday memories and recreational swimming.
 The baths have been used for many competitive and recreational events, including amateur swimming clubs, fitness training, learn-to-swim classes as well as for general swimming, sunbathing and as a popular gathering place.

 Wylie's Baths is also significant to a number of local Coogee amateur swimming clubs: South Maroubra Dolphins (formed 1960), Randwick / Coogee Amateur Swimming Club (formed 1896), Randwick Digger's Swimming Club (formed 1936) and Coogee Surf Life Saving Club.
 These clubs have had a long involvement with the site and were instrumental in re-opening Wylie's Baths after the storm damage in the 1970s.